hmrc/request-ssh-access/tests/README.md

 The script will:
-1. Authenticate with `integration` Vault for you.
+1. Authenticate with `integration` Vault for you (you will need to supply the password)
-2. Wrap a mock certificate in Vault.
+2. Store a fake certificate in Vault using the wrapping API.
-3. Give you the token to supply later.
+3. Give you the wrapping token.
 4. Run the request-ssh-access script.

 The resulting ssh certificate will be written to